-103. Crop and livestock insurance.
-This should be explored with partner microinsurance organizations and pilot projects (such as the paddy insurance pilot conducted by Ministry of Agriculture as mentioned in para 79).
+108. Crop and livestock insurance.
+This should be explored with partner microinsurance organizations and pilot projects (such as the paddy insurance pilot conducted by Ministry of Agriculture as mentioned in paragraph 81).
 It would be easier to start from livestock insurance (particularly cattle insurance) since this is less complex than crop insurance (including weather indexed insurance).

-104. Warehouse receipt system (WRS).
+109. Warehouse receipt system (WRS).
 There are already ongoing activities in East Java.
 Rather than initiating a new pilot, in this case, PRISMA should partner with IFC or Bank Jatim to build on ongoing activities.
-AIP-PRISMA can assist smallholder farmers in aggregating their crops (e.g. through farmer groups) so that volume are bigger and cost are lower; and also assure a certain level of quality (see para 69).
+AIP-PRISMA can assist smallholder farmers in aggregating their crops (e.g. through farmer groups) so that volumes are bigger and costs are lower; and also assure a certain level of quality (see paragraph 70).

-6.5 Options related to Policy and Institutions Gap
+6.7 Options related to Policy and Institutions Gap

-105. Rather than embarking on fully-fledged policy advisory services, for which perhaps PRISMA does not have the appropriate design, it would be preferable to focus on (a) product development in partnership with financial institutions in the target districts; and (b) drawing on lessons from pilots related to (i) alternative collateral types and (ii) lessons learned from pilots of alternative institutional structures for the UPK.
+110. Rather than embarking on fully-fledged policy advisory services, for which perhaps PRISMA does not have the appropriate design, it would be preferable to focus on (a) product development in partnership with financial institutions in the target districts; and (b) drawing on lessons learned from pilots of alternative uses of collateral.

-106. Exploring Alternative Credit Products and Delivery Mechanisms other than the standard loan with balloon payment.
-These products might include open lines of credit, farmer credit cards, mobile banking, purchase order financing.
+111. Exploring Alternative Credit Products and Delivery Mechanisms other than the standard loan with balloon payment.
+These products might include open lines of credit, mobile banking17, and purchase order financing.

-107. Drawing lessons from alternative uses of collateral other than the titled fixed assets and including social capital, movable collateral, partial collateral, and zero collateral.
+112. Drawing lessons from alternative uses of collateral other than the titled fixed assets and including social capital, movable collateral, partial collateral, and zero collateral.
 The lessons learned could then be brought to the policy debate to initiate policy reforms.